 - Conservation activities, including cleaning, conservation treatment or rebinding

 - Purchase and installation of environmental control and/or monitoring equipment

 - Reformatting of original material for preservation and access purposes and ongoing planning for the collection’s maintenance (includes audiovisual and digitisation projects)

 - Cataloguing or collection management software.

-This three step funding priority does not apply to Training projects.
+Organisations may apply for funding for training projects irrespective of whether Significance or Preservation Needs Assessments have been conducted.
 Assessors will determine the merits of proposed training projects on criteria such as expected benefits for staff, volunteers and collection, the quality and appropriateness of the training proposed, the credentials of the trainers, and the perceived value for money of the proposal.

 Training topics might include, but are not limited to:

 - Collection care and handling